 Sheffield City Council exists to improve people's lives and to make them easier.
-Under difficult financial circumstances and in the face of brutal funding cuts, we have managed to keep the Council services running throughout the city.
-However, we continue to face significant budget challenges over the year ahead.
-Despite a decade of austerity, the Government continues to reduce Council funding.
-The Council's main source of Government funding is reducing by a further £16m in 2019/20.
-This funding cut alongside an ever increasing demand for services and other cost pressures means for 2019/20, the Council needs to identify ways to meet a budget gap of around £48m.
+Under difficult financial circumstances and in the face of severe funding cuts, we have managed to keep the Council services running throughout the city.
+However, we continue to face significant budget challenges over the years ahead.
+Even before the impact of the Coronavirus pandemic, increasing demand for our services meant that we faced budgetary pressures of £30m in 2020/21, necessitating the delivery of £15m of savings, with the gap being bridged by council tax and business rate increases.